longtongster/ml-project-template/README.md

 The dvc pipeline is defined in a `dvc.yaml` file.

-To run the pipeline execture `dvc repro`
+To run the pipeline execture `dvc repro`.If nothing changed in certains `stages` in the pipeline DVC will not execute them.
+A full calculation of the pipeline can be forces usig `dvc repro --force".

 ### DVC Data versioning